Where to find?

 To redeem a valid discount coupon, simply present and, if applicable, hand in your coupon at the ticket booths by the entrances (clearly marked).
 For any accompanying persons, please book regular tickets online in advance.

-Group tickets are available from the on-site ticket booths.
+Group tickets are only available from the on-site ticket booths of the Tierpark.

 Also valid for Weihnachten im Tierpark (Christmas at the Tierpark)?